-Of all the essential content though, there’s one I consistently see missing in many of the thousands of campaigns we deliver each week.
-What makes this more surprising is that this is one of the most important elements and also one of the easiest to add.
-I’m talking about the permission reminder message – a simple sentence or two reminding the subscriber how they gave you their permission to email them.
+Of all the essential content though, there’s one consistently missing in many of the thousands of campaigns we deliver each week.
+What makes this more surprising is how easy this element is to add.
+I’m talking about the permission reminder message—a simple sentence or two reminding the subscriber how they gave you their permission to email them.
 Here’s a quick example:

-Simple hey.
-In 2 simple sentences you’ve assured each recipient that your email isn’t spam and reminded them why they were interested in hearing from you in the first place.
+In two simple sentences you’ve assured each recipient that your email isn’t spam, and you’ve reminded them why they were interested in hearing from you in the first place.